devdigitalrepublic/follow-me.js/README.md

 Follow Me
 =========

-Makes an element follow you as you scroll, but only within the bounds of some element.
+Makes an element follow you within the bounds of a container as you scroll.

 #### HTML